subpop/command-line-assistant/docs/source/man/command-line-assistant.1.rst

     *.
 Assisting with understanding log entries
     *.
 And many other tasks.

-The Command Line Assistant provides a natural language interface, and can incorporate information from resources such as the RHEL documentation.
+The command line assistant provides a natural language interface, and can incorporate information from resources such as the RHEL documentation.

 Examples